bundlecore/bundlecore-containers/docs/trivy-security-scan-workflow.md

 - 🛡️ **Robust Resume Capability**: Can resume from interruptions and handle failures gracefully
 - 📊 **Comprehensive Reporting**: Organizes results by tool with detailed vulnerability information
 - 🔧 **Smart Directory Matching**: Automatically maps container images to tool directories
+- 🧠 **Intelligent PR Creation**: Only creates PRs for meaningful changes, eliminates noise
-- 📝 **Automated PR Creation**: Creates/updates pull requests with scan results
+- 📝 **Smart PR Management**: Auto-assigns to @gkr0110 with severity-based labels and titles
+- 📋 **Comprehensive Audit Trail**: Maintains compliance records even when no PR is created

 ## Workflow Triggers